 Save The Children: The School Health and Nutrition Health Education Manual

 We expect that this manual will be of use and interest to many in our Children for Health community.
-We have included many extracts from the manual in our topic activities sections under the heading’ lesson plans’.
 We will always be interested to know how people are using the activities we suggest, please send us stories, photos and videos to share your experiences with us and others.

 Here is an extract from the introduction to the manual:

 Over the past several years, Save the Children has developed tools for country offices to use in their School Health and Nutrition (SHN) programs.
 The implementation tools include their:

 - Common Approach to School Health and Nutrition Programs;

 - a Knowledge, Attitudes, and Practices Questionnaire; School Water, Sanitation, and Hygiene

 - Sample Operations Manuals; and several other tools.

 Although these tools have been helpful to many SHN Program Managers, we have heard from colleagues around the world that there’s been something missing: A health education manual.